-Code 29: User TWA Code
+Code 29: Telecontrol Code

-The User TWA code is designed to enable you to communicate with the control panel at any time.
+The Telecontrol code is designed to enable the user to perform a number of tasks via their telephone using DTMF commands.
+Using this code, the user can call their system to arm and disarm, turn on and off HA units, activate and deactivate the PGM output, cancel the siren or establish Two-Way Audio communication.
 This code can only be used for this specific purpose and does not grant access to any additional system functions such as disarming.